Watts-Lab/deliberation-assets/projects/volvovsky_reputation/README.md

 ### Simple success own team

-- [ ] do we want other measures of reputation?
+- [x] do we want other measures of reputation?
   - how intelligent, honest, competence, integrity,
   - Do you think they paid to go back for their phone?
 (Hagay)
-- [ ] Finish instructions for labeling game (Hagay)
+- [x] Finish instructions for labeling game (Hagay)

+# Oct 17

+Todo:

+- [ ] debug why submit button doesn't show in labeling game instructions.
 - [ ] check that complex images are shown during both labeling and recall
 - [ ] own team vs other team displays the text of what they want you to buy differently, own team uses block quote, other team uses monospace font.
+(JAMES fix display CSS in markdown file)

-For the 24th
+For nov 7:

 - [ ] For find 3 people who we can watch run through the experiment next thursday (Hagay)
 - [ ] push to prod server for running with friends (JAMES)